SalesforceDevelopersJapan/lightning-components-tutorial-jp/create-lightning-application.md

 ## Step 4: Preview the Component in the Salesforce1 Application

-1. In your browser, modify the URL as follows:
+1. In Salesforce, modify the URL as follows:

     ![](images/oneapp.jpg)
     - Remove the part of the URL that comes immediately after salesforce.com